marytts/montreal-forced-aligner-release-assets/README.md

 ## What?

 This provides the release assets for the [Montreal Forced Aligner] in resolvable form.
-[Tags in this repository] are [Ivy] repositories containing those release assets.
+[Tags in this repository] contain those release assets.

 ## Why?

-This construct makes it possible to resolve the release assets from GitHub through the [RawGit] CDN without getting a `403 Forbidden` HTTP response or similar.
+This construct makes it possible to resolve the release assets from GitHub as "source code" downloads without getting a `403 Forbidden` HTTP response or similar.
 It's a workaround for limitations in [Gradle]'s dependency resolution engine.

 ## How?